Port Stephens is a fantastic destination from Sydney if you just want to get away for the weekend.

 Activity operators have their ticket offices next to the parking spots near the beach.

 To us, the activities on the Stockton Bight Sand Dunes were fun but too touristy.
-Even if you’re not in for the activities, the Stockton Bight Sand Dunes are still highly recommended.
+The Stockton Bight Sand Dunes are still highly recommended even if you’re not in for the activities.
 You just have to experience for yourself the largest moving dunes in the Southern Hemisphere!

 5. Dine at Incredible Restaurants